Hattiesburg Zoo: Wallaby Walkabout

 In 2018, the zoo opened a barrier-free walk through, where visitors can interact with Bennett's wallabies, emus, and kunekune pigs.

 Education

 Asbury Discovery Center

 In 2014, the 2200 ft2 Asbury Discovery Center opened to serve as a combined laboratory, classroom, and office space.
 The education center provides learning opportunities for children and adults.
+This building also provides habitats for the zoo's reptiles, Galapagos tortoise, a family of sloths, a prehensile-tailed porcupine, a Von der Decken's hornbill, and numerous other ambassador animals (animals used in educational programming).

 The future

-On January 5, 2018, Rick Taylor, the executive director of the Hattiesburg Convention Commission, asked the Hattiesburg City Council for $800,000 for a new exhibit at the zoo.

-The zoo has since constructed new exhibits for giraffes and spotted hyenas, and is due to open in 2021.
-Additional exhibits are for the zoo's alligators and flamingos.